 APA, MLA, and Chicago style guide handouts are available in the library.
+See the next page for the APA and MLA guides.

 For help, ask a librarian or check out the Purdue Online Writing Lab at https://owl.english.purdue.edu/owl/.